aws/aws-cli/awscli/examples/healthlake/list-tags-for-resource.rst

         }
     }

-For more information, see `Tagging resources in Amazon HealthLake <https://docs.aws.amazon.com/healthlake/latest/devguide/tagging.html>`__ in the Amazon HealthLake Developer Guide.
+For more information, see `Tagging resources in AWS HealthLake <https://docs.aws.amazon.com/healthlake/latest/devguide/tagging.html>`__ in the AWS HealthLake Developer Guide.